anima-wg/anima-brski-prm/draft-ietf-anima-brski-prm.md

 * Join Proxy (not shown): same functionality as described in {{RFC8995}} if needed.
   Note that a registrar-agent may use a join proxy to facilitate the TLS connection to the registrar, in the same way that a BRSKI pledge would use a join proxy.
 This is useful in cases where the registrar-agent does not have full IP connectivity via the domain network, or cases where it has no other means to locate the registrar on the network.

-* Domain Registrar: In general the domain registrar fulfills the same functionality regarding the bootstrapping of the pledge in a (customer) site domain by facilitating the communication of the pledge with the MASA service and the domain PKI service.
+* Domain Registrar: In general, the domain registrar fulfills the same functionality regarding the bootstrapping of the pledge in a (customer) site domain by facilitating the communication of the pledge with the MASA service and the domain PKI service.
   In contrast to {{RFC8995}}, the domain registrar does not interact with a pledge directly but through the registrar-agent.
   The registrar detects if the bootstrapping is performed by the pledge directly or by the registrar-agent.